desotech-it/carvel/README.md

 ### ytt - Data Values

-Generally the file yaml used for deploy application are almost the same.
-Working with template can help us to write less and reuse the same files for multiple deployments.
+Generally the YAML file used for deploying applications are almost the same.

+Working with templates can help us write less and reuse the same files for multiple deployments.

-In ytt exist the concept of Data values
+In `ytt` there exists the concept of `data` values.

-Data values provide a way to inject input data into a template.
-If you think about a `ytt` template as a function, then `data values` are the varying parameters.
+`data` values provide a way to inject input data into a template.

+If you think of a `ytt` template as a function, then `data` values are its various parameters.

 ```bash
 cd ~/carvel/
 ```

-We start from a file with some
+We'll start from a file with the following contents.

 ```bash
 cat 03/whoami-app.yaml